ODOTClimateOfficeAnalysis/FOVSSS/spec.md

 **Revised 24 April 2023.**

-This document defines the format and structure of a FLOSS file.
+This document defines the format and structure of a FOVSSS file.

 _Structure and some content sourced from [GTFS reference.md](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md)_